alefiury/Speech-Synthesis-Evaluation-System/README.md

 # Quality Evaluation System for Speech Synthesis

-This is a web application developed in flask for quality evaluation of synthesized speech.
+This is a web application developed in flask for quality evaluation of synthesized speech in brazilian portuguese.

-Users can give a score, given a synthesized speech and its respective text.
-The results are saved in a csv file.

 ## 1. Dependencies